 The Center's work combines both analysis and active disruption of these networks.
 CCDH's solutions seek to increase the economic, political and social costs of all parts of the infrastructure - the actors, systems and culture - that support, and often profit from hate and misinformation.

 Solutions such as Stop Funding Fake News have proven effective in demonetising and reducing the reach of websites that masquerade as real news but in fact contain conspiracy theories, misinformation and propaganda, intermingled with shoddy journalism.

 Programs such as Don't Feed the Trolls and Don't Spread the Virus aim to reduce visibility of hate and misinformation by persuading social media users not to engage with provocative statements - because engagement is rewarded in social media algorithms with wider exposure - and instead to ignore, block and report.

 CCDH have also forced social media companies to establish precedent and remove hateful or dangerous speech by holding them directly accountable for their tolerance of hateful content.

 The Center's solutions have proven effective against a number of different types of hate and misinformation, like identity-based hate, climate change denial and health misinformation.
 The aim is to produce practicable, efficient and scalable strategiesand tactics to counter hate and misinformation globally.

-CCDH works with practitioners in diverse fields, such as political science, behavioural science, the law, countering violent extremism (CVE), counterterrorism and child protection to develop strategies that strengthen tolerance, liberalism and democracy, and counterstrategies to new forms of hate and misinformation.
+The Center works with practitioners in diverse fields, such as political science, behavioural psychology, the law, countering violent extremism (CVE), counterterrorism and child protection to develop strategies that strengthen tolerance and democracy, and counterstrategies to new forms of hate and misinformation.